 Associated Risks and Advice

-Unlike other countries who have hosted the World Cup in the past within multiple cities, Qatar cannot evenly share the logistical burden.
+Unlike other countries who have hosted the World Sport Tournament in the past within multiple cities, Qatar cannot evenly share the logistical burden.
 As stadiums proximity is concentrated in and around Doha, there will be an extremely high demand for accommodation, vehicular transport, and public transport use leading to logistical challenges as a result.
 These if not planned for accordingly can potentially cause operational and business disruptions.

 In addition, one should also plan for and anticipate dealing with cultural sensitivities, language barriers, accidents, illnesses, risk of petty crime, cyber security concerns and other threats.
 Due to the scope of this event, it is important to consider evolving nature of the threats.